Compare any two graphics cards:

 Pixel Rate

-If using high levels of AA is important to you, then the GeForce GTX 275 is a better choice, though only just barely. (explain)
+If using a high screen resolution is important to you, then the GeForce GTX 275 is a better choice, but only just. (explain)

 GeForce GTX 275 17724 Mpixels/sec